 Located exactly 90 minutes from the rental car lot at the Phoenix airport, Cliff Castle Casino Hotel was one of the state’s first casinos and is still one of the best places to play slots in the tri-state area.
 The gaming area is host to 650 slot machines, not the biggest collection in Arizona but one of the most varied, with a wide range of denominations including a small section of high roller games.

 Prescott, Arizona, in the northwestern portion of the state, is home to several tribal casinos.
 The biggest and best of these is Bucky’s Casino.
 It’s a small casino, even by Arizona standards, with just over 300 slot games and a few dozen video poker and table game machines, along with a few live dealer table games and an area set aside for pari-mutuel and “sports betting.”
 Bucky’s has a sister casino nearby, Yavapai Casino, which has offerings about the same as Bucky’s, but is a bit smaller and off the beaten path.
-A third site is being constructed further north, near the Prescott Valley area.
+They’re building a third site further north near the Prescott Valley area.

-Slot players would find Arizona a lot more player-friendly if the state would require some notification of actual return percentages for slots games.
-They don’t have to go the extreme route of requiring casinos to post monthly statistics for every title – the state would do well to at least test and list the average RTP figures for games of different denominations, as you see in almost every other gambling jurisdiction.
+To sum up, slot players would find Arizona a lot more player-friendly if the state required actual return percentages.
+They don’t have to go the extreme route of requiring casinos to post monthly statistics for every title.
+Instead, the state could least test and list the average RTP figures for games by denomination.
+After all, that’s what you see in almost every other gambling jurisdiction.

-For now, we’re forced to approach slot play in Arizona in a totally different way.
+For now, we’ll approach slot play in Arizona in a totally different way.
 Playing just for fun, choosing games mainly on denomination size and personal interest.

-If you have specific questions about a casino or a game you found in Arizona, post it in the comments and we’ll address it.
+If you have specific questions about the loosest slots in Arizona, post it in the comments and we’ll address it.